Glowies/SoftPointLightShadows/README.md

-4- Update Scene to create and release SceneShadowCubemap resources 5- Copy MVSS_ShadowMapVisualization.hlsl to ShadowCubemapVisualization.hlsl 6- Update SceneShaders to load and store shaders from ShadowCubemapVisualization.hlsl
+4- Update Scene to create and release SceneShadowCubemap resources 5- Copy MVSS_ShadowMapVisualization.hlsl to ShadowCubemapVisualization.hlsl 6- Update SceneShaders to load and store shaders from ShadowCubemapVisualization.hlsl 7- Modify VisShadowCubemapPS in ShadowCubemapVisualiztion.hlsl to visualize a cubemap